-(A) the determination of the Administrative Agent (which determination shall be conclusive absent manifest error) that one or more Benchmark Discontinuance Events has occurred with respect to a Benchmark[; or

-(B)(i) the Administrative Agent notifies (or the Administrative Agent is advised by Borrower to notify) each of the other parties hereto that [at least two] currently outstanding syndicated loans in the United States at such time contain (as a result of amendment or as originally executed) as a base rate, in lieu of the LIBO Rate, Term SOFR plus a Replacement Benchmark Spread (and such syndicated loans are identified in such notice and are publicly available for review), and (ii) the Administrative Agent, the Borrower and the [Required Lenders][Supermajority Lenders] have jointly elected by affirmative vote to declare that a Benchmark Transition Determination under this clause (B) has occurred and have provided written notice of such election to each of the other parties hereto (the "Rate Election Notice")].
+- (1) a determination of the Lender (which determination shall be conclusive absent manifest error) that one or more Benchmark Discontinuance Events has occurred with respect to a Benchmark; or - (2) (a) a determination of the Lender (which determination shall be conclusive absent manifest error) that at least [two] currently outstanding syndicated loans in the United States at such time contain (as a result of amendment or as originally executed) as a base rate, in lieu of the LIBO Rate, Term SOFR (and such syndicated loans are identified in such notice and are publicly available for review), and (b) the Lender has elected to declare that a Benchmark Transition Determination under this clause (2) has occurred and has provided notice of such election to the Borrower (a "Term SOFR Election Notice"), provided, that such Term SOFR Election Notice shall be effective only if [(x)] the Unadjusted Replacement Benchmark as determined pursuant to the definition of Replacement Benchmark as of the Benchmark Replacement Date with respect to such election is Term SOFR [and (y) the Borrower has not delivered to the Lender, within [five][ten] Business Days following receipt of such Term SOFR Election Notice by the Borrower, a written notice to the Lender rejecting such election].24

-"Benchmark Unavailability Period" means the period (x) beginning at the time that either (A) a Benchmark Replacement Date pursuant to clauses (1) through (4) of the definition thereof has occurred or (B) a Benchmark rate is not published by the administrator of such Benchmark, if, at such time, no Replacement Benchmark has been determined in accordance with the Section titled "Effect of Benchmark Discontinuance Event" for which, in the determination of the Administrative Agent, adequate and reasonable means exist for determination thereof and (y) ending at the time that (A) a Replacement Benchmark has been determined in accordance with the Section titled "Effect of Benchmark Discontinuance Event" for which, in the determination of the Administrative Agent, adequate and reasonable means exist for determination thereof or (B) solely with respect to a period beginning pursuant to clause (x)(B) of this definition, a Benchmark rate is published by the administrator of such Benchmark.
+"Benchmark Unavailability Period" means the period:

+(x) beginning at the time that either (A) a Benchmark Replacement Date pursuant to clauses (1) through (4) of the definition thereof has occurred or (B) a Benchmark rate is not published by the administrator of such Benchmark, if, at such time, no Replacement Benchmark has been determined in accordance with the Section titled "Effect of Benchmark Discontinuance Event" for which, in the determination of the Lender, adequate and reasonable means exist for determination thereof and

+(y) ending at the time that (A) a Replacement Benchmark has been determined in accordance with the Section titled "Effect of Benchmark Discontinuance Event" for which, in the determination of the Lender, adequate and reasonable means exist for determination thereof or (B) solely with respect to a period beginning pursuant to clause (x)(B) of this definition, a Benchmark rate is published by the administrator of such Benchmark.

-"Compounded SOFR" means, for the applicable Interest Period, a compounded average of daily SOFR calculated in advance as published by the Federal Reserve Bank of New York or any entity that assumes responsibility for publishing such rate.
+"Compounded SOFR" means, for the applicable Interest Period, a compounded average of daily SOFR calculated on the [first][last] day of the applicable interest period25 as published by the Federal Reserve Bank of New York or any entity that assumes responsibility for publishing such rate.